project-owner/Peppy.doc/Home.md

 Here are the key features of the Software component which represents the "brain":
 * This is application written in Python.
 The cross-platform nature of Python allows to run Peppy on different platforms.
 It works fine on Windows and Linux.
 * Peppy provides Graphical User Interface for audio players running in a headless mode.
-Currently Peppy supports only 'Mpd' audio player but it was designed in such a way that integrating new player (e.g. Mplayer) should be pretty simple task.
+Currently Peppy supports only 'Mpd' audio player but it was designed in such a way that integrating with new player (e.g. Mplayer) should be pretty simple task.
 * Embedded Web Server allows to control audio playback from any Web Browser.
 It was tested with Firefox, IE, Chrome and Safari.
 The GUI was written in such a way that it has the same look and feel on Touch-Screen and in Web Browser.
 * The default screen resolution is 480*320.
+This is the resolution of the TFT used for this project.
 Though UI is dynamic and can scale to any screen resolution.
 * By default Peppy has radio profiles for English, French, German and Russian languages.
 Users can easily add their own stations to playlists.
 * Currently Peppy has only Internet Radio functionality.
 In the future releases support for playing audio files and streams will be implemented.

+And finally the key features of the Woodware component:
+* Original custom design.
+* Made mostly of wood (Cherry and Walnut) with acrylic front and back panels.
+* Natural finish - the variation of French Polish.

 ### Screenshots
 To give you the idea how Peppy GUI looks like here are several screenshots of the Peppy player in different languages.